-No, he wasn’t breaking us in for porn acting; he was pointing out that the floor was actually made of a spongy material and wasn’t wood at all.
+No, he wasn’t breaking us in for porn acting (see pornstar escorts); he was pointing out that the floor was actually made of a spongy material and wasn’t wood at all.
 As the entire tour group knelt together on the slightly spongy floor, Dane explained that the reason the floor is like that is because the last thing any of the Kink.com directors wants is to put their “models” in uncomfortable situations.

 That may sound a little off to anyone who’s familiar with the site’s material.
 Isn’t the point that people are doing really uncomfortable, really painful things?
 Dane clarified that, yes, videos on Kink.com involve a lot of pain but that they never, ever want to put their models through “unnecessary discomfort.”
 Because porn shoots can last for hours, they’ve specifically created rooms with these special floors to ensure that everyone is comfortable, even when they’re being whipped on their knees.

-Basically, the models and directors at Kink.com are all about pain, but only pain with a purpose.
+Basically, the models, escorts in Las Vegas and directors at Kink.com are all about pain, but only pain with a purpose.

 The Ultimate Surrender set looks more like a high school gym than a porn set, an illusion that is totally intentional.
 In this room, women wrestle in bikinis for the chance to fuck the loser with a team-colored strap on.
 (A kitschy aspect that I, personally, found delightful.)
 They get extra points for stripping their opponent naked, touching her pussy, getting her hands inside her pussy, and creative dirty talk.